-This project addresses these needs by scaling up a pioneering dispute resolution model developed in Mongolia’s mining sector.
-Based on this local participation and stakeholder engagement experience in Mongolia, the ‘Gobi Framework’ will be replicable, scalable and applicable to other contexts and countries anticipating large-scale investment in.
-The framework will build upon research by team members in 2016-2017 on complaints mediated by the World Bank’s Compliance Advisor Ombudsman in response to conflict over land and water appropriation and degradation at the $12 billion Oyu Tolgoi Mine.
+This project addresses these needs by focusing research on a pioneering dispute resolution model developed in Mongolia’s mining sector.
+The ‘Gobi Framework’ will build upon research by team members in 2016-2017 on complaints mediated by the World Bank’s Compliance Advisor Ombudsman in response to conflict over land and water appropriation and degradation at the $12 billion Oyu Tolgoi Mine.
 This process was led by a multi-stakeholder engagement initiative – Tri-Partite Committee (TPC) – which consisted of local pastoralists, local government and mine management.
 TPC’s success shows great potential to scale up Mongolia’s example into a replicable model in Central Asia, where there is a cultural and political affinity to Mongolia.
 The framework will be developed through a mixed-methods and participatory action approach.

 - To develop an innovative mediation framework for sustainable infrastructure development that builds on expertise and praxis from Mongolia’s mining sector and is scalable and replicable across Chinese ‘Belt and Road Initiative’ infrastructure projects in Central Asia and beyond.

 - To address the challenge of building relationships of trust, cooperation and transparency between key stakeholders in infrastructure development projects; ensuring that socio-economically marginalized communities and local governance institutions are included as partners in the instigation and implementation of large-scale, foreign-backed infrastructure projects which directly affect their livelihoods, environments and access to land and resources.